Financial Education Workshops

 *For Parents who have children ages pre-K through middle school.

 Get started with concepts and actions that help children at each age build the skills they need to develop life-long money smarts.
+Parents will learn:

 FOR PARENTS: Teach Your Teens Money Moxie

 Get started with concepts and actions that help teens at each age build the skills they need to develop life-long money smarts.
+Parents will learn about:

 Paying for College: Preparing Parents and Students for Success